Henry Hotze: Last efforts and post-war activities

-Marriage to Ruby Angela Senac
+Marriage to Ruby Senac

-Henry Hotze married Ruby Senac in 1867 at the American Legation in Paris.
+Henry Hotze married Ruby Angela Senac in 1867 at the American Legation in Paris.
 A religious ceremony was held on December 7, 1867, at the Church of Saint Augustine in Paris by Rev. Crabod, 1st Vicar.

-Ruby Senac, born in Mobile on 4 January 1844, was the daughter of Felix Senac and Marie Louise Hollinger.
+Ruby Senac, born in Mobile on January 4, 1844, was the daughter of Felix Senac and Marie Louise Hollinger.
 She had come to England with her parents in 1863 and had appeared at Court, being presented to Queen Victoria.
 Ruby had been educated in the United States and had attended Georgetown Visitation Academy in Washington until 1858.
-Her father Felix Senac, born in Pensacola on 28 July 1815 to Pierre Senac and Agnes Senac, had been the Confederacy's purchasing agent and paymaster in New Orleans and then Europe.
-Felix Senac, who had married Marie Louise Hollinger on 16 April 1843, began his military career in Florida in June 1834 before being dismissed as purser on August 15, 1856.
+Her father Felix Senac, born in Pensacola on July 28, 1815, to Pierre Senac and Agnes Senac, had been the Confederacy's purchasing agent and paymaster in New Orleans and then Europe.
+Felix Senac, who had married Marie Louise Hollinger on April 16, 1843, began his military career in Florida in June 1834 before being dismissed as purser on August 15, 1856.
 Senac had been stationed on Key West's Fort Taylor as Chief Clerk in the 1850s, responsible for the construction and budget of the newly built Fort Taylor.

-Felix Senac enlisted in the Confederate navy on 22 July 1861 and died on 27 January 1866 in Wiesbaden, Germany.
+Felix Senac enlisted in the Confederate navy on July 22, 1861, and died on January 27, 1866, in Wiesbaden, Germany.
 His widow and daughter returned to Paris and it was there that Ruby first met Hotze.
 The Senacs were related to Angela Sylvania Moreno, the wife of Stephen Mallory, Secretary of the Navy of the Confederacy.
-The Senac family and Moreno family were related through Fernando Moreno (1771-1830), who had married Florentina Senac in 1788 in New Orleans, Louisiana.
+The Senac family and Moreno family were related through Fernando Moreno (1771–1830), who had married Florentina Senac in 1788 in New Orleans, Louisiana.
 Felix Senac was also the maternal uncle of Confederate Second Lieutenant John Lawrence Rapier.

 The Hotze couple and Ruby's mother lived in the St Mary Abbotts area of Kensington in 1871, and were still living in Kensington as late as 1881.
 Following Hotze's death in 1887, Ruby survived her husband by several decades.
-She continued to live in England and then moved to Washington, D.C. with her mother Marie Louise who died on 2 October 1898.
+She continued to live in England and then moved to Washington, D.C., with her mother Marie Louise, who died on October 2, 1898.
 Ruby was employed in the Census Office on July 1, 1890, and then became a clerk in the Signal Corps.
 She was transferred to the Weather Bureau in 1891.
 She died on January 3, 1929, in Washington, D.C., at the age of 84.
 She is buried at Mount Olivet Cemetery.